Gar: Florida gar

-The Florida gar (Lepisosteus platyrhincus) can be found in the Ocklockonee river, Florida, and Georgia, and prefers muddy or sandy bottoms with bountiful vegetation.
+The Florida gar (Lepisosteus platyrhincus) can be found in the Ochlockonee River, Florida, and Georgia, and prefers muddy or sandy bottoms with bountiful vegetation.
 It is commonly confused with its cousin, the spotted gar.
 Uneven black spots cover its head, body, and fins.
 Green-brown scales run along the back of its body, and the scales on its underbelly are white or yellow.
 This coloration, which blends well with the gar's surroundings, allows it to ambush its prey.
 The Florida gar has no ganoid scales on its throat.
 Female Florida gars grow to lengths between 13 and 34 in, bigger than their male counterparts.